parseablehq/parseable/README.md

 ## Installing

 Docker is the quickest way to experience Parseable on your machine.
-Run the below command to deploy Parseable with a demo configuration.
+Run the below command to deploy Parseable in demo mode.

 ```sh
 mkdir -p /tmp/data